Brady tops 600 career TD passes, Buccaneers rout Bears 38-3

 INJURIES

-Bears: Did not announce any during the game; however, they played the fourth quarter without DE Bilal Nichols, who was ejected for throwing a punch late in the third quarter.
+The Bears didn't announce any during the game, but played the fourth quarter without DE Bilal Nichols, ejected for throwing a punch late in the third quarter.

-Buccaneers: Played without WR Antonio Brown (ankle), TE Rob Gronkowski (ribs), LB Lavonte David (ankle) and CB Richard Sherman (hamstring).
+The Buccaneers played without Brown (ankle), Gronkowski (ribs), LB Lavonte David (ankle) and CB Richard Sherman (hamstring).

 UP NEXT